 It took a little less than a decade after the decline of vinyl for a nostalgia movement to arise.
 In the mid-’90s, some bands would even have the top of their CD design take the form of an album or a 45.
 Almost 15 years later, we still have vinyl lovers, but we are slowly starting to experience a bit of CD nostalgia as well.
 Even though CDs are still very much present and available, people have started to stubbornly cling to them just like albums.

-Part of the reason for this sort of "pre-death" nostalgia can be attributed to some savvy marketing by record companies.
-In the past two years, nearly every iconic album from the '90s, from Dr. Dre's The Chronic to Radiohead's OK Computer, have been re-released in deluxe packaging CDs.
-They come with a great deal of liner notes, some sweet packaging (check out Pavement's reissues), and a ton of b-sides.
+Part of the reason for this sort of “pre-death” nostalgia can be attributed to some savvy marketing by record companies.
+In the past two years, nearly every iconic album from the ’90s, from Dr. Dre’s The Chronic to Radiohead’s OK Computer, have been re-released in deluxe packaging CDs.
+They come with many liner notes, some sweet packaging (check out Pavement’s reissues), and a ton of b-sides.
 For a Gen-Xer with more disposable income now than they had while they were in college, these offers are hard as hell to turn down.
 While this accounts for a tiny fraction of CD sales, these reissues prove there is still a need for some people to possess the physical product.
-A second reason for this "pre-death" nostalgia relates to a grass-roots desire for many people to want to see their local record stores stay in business.
-Yes, you could buy the new Phoenix album online, but like shopping at the farmer's market, you just feel better making the trek to a local store and making the purchase.
+A second reason for this “pre-death” nostalgia relates to a grass-roots desire for many people to want to see their local record stores stay in business.
+Yes, you could buy the new Phoenix album online, but like shopping at the farmer’s market, you just feel better making the trek to a local store and making the purchase.

 Though cassettes were very much part of the music scene in the ’70s, they took off in the ’80s, finally outselling albums in 1983 at the height of Michael Jackson mania.
 But while the album enjoyed a four decade-plus run as being the preferred medium for popular music, cassettes only enjoyed an eight-year run before CDs overtook them in sales in 1991.
 Though its reign was relatively short, cassettes were the primary listening medium for virtually all of Gen-X. But upon its death in record stores, the mourning period for Gen-X and Gen-Y for this medium was about as fast as a Family Guy flashback.
 Hell, even the kitsch factor of 8-tracks gave that medium a longer mourning period.